Academic Year 2024-25

 University Student Housing:

-Students who are evaluated by the ED or CRT who are deemed safe to be released are referred to CPS for after-care.
-ED and CRT staff obtain appropriate releases of information and fax appropriate records.
-CPS has a standing 1:00 crisis hour that ED/CRT staff can directly schedule for students, so a next-day appointment is in place for them upon discharge.
+Students who are evaluated at the Bozeman Health ED or PES (located within the ED) and subsequently deemed safe to be released are referred to CPS for after-care.
+PES staff obtain appropriate releases of information and fax appropriate records.
+PES staff can directly schedule students for follow up appointments to ensure a next-day appointment is in place for them upon discharge.

 Bozeman Help Center:

-Veteran Services staff members have experience in working with complex issues veterans face.
+The Office of Veteran Services staff members have experience in working with complex issues faced by veterans and military-affiliated students.
 They often identify veterans who are at risk and provide referrals to CPS, campus agencies, and options in the state or within the Veteran Affairs Administration.
-Additionally, CPS has a dedicated counselor as a liaison to Veteran Services to facilitate counseling and programming to veteran students.
+Additionally, CPS has a dedicated counselor as a liaison to Veteran Services to facilitate counseling and programming to veteran students and provides embedded counseling services within the OVS space.

 Faculty/Staff: